 Let's verify this empirically:

-The sum equals 1.0 (within floating-point precision), confirming our theoretical claim.
+The sum equals 1.0 (within floating-point precision), confirming our theoretical claim that the tree structure produces a valid probability distribution.
 This result has important practical implications:

 - No normalization needed: Unlike standard softmax, which requires summing over all words to normalize, hierarchical softmax produces valid probabilities automatically.